 Me: Funnily enough, I think you’re right.

 Sue: I wasn’t joking.
 I recognised the brickwork.
 Flemish bond.
-Lovely.
+It’s lovely.

-Sue: If you took the Doctor out of this story, it could easily be an episode of Tales of the Unexpected.
+Sue: If you took the Doctor out of this story, this could easily be an episode of Tales of the Unexpected.

-She starts to hum the theme tune (she doesn’t do the dance, thank heavens) and I have to intervene.
+She starts to hum the theme tune (she doesn’t do the dance, thank heavens) and I’m forced to intervene.

 Me: Yes, alright, love.
 You’re missing the plot.

 Sue: Oh, I don’t care about the plot.
-I’m bored of this one already.
+I’m bored already.

 Sue: Oh, it’s him.
-Taxi driver.
-Bad leg.
+The taxi driver with the bad leg.
 Don somebody.

 Me: Did you watch Coronation Street before you met me?

 Sue: Are you joking?
 Of course I watched Coronation Street.
 You were the one who stopped me, remember?
-You said it was just old women gossiping in corner shops and we should watch Brookside instead.
-I never did find out what happened to him.
+You said it was just old women gossiping in corner shops and we had to watch Brookside instead.
+I never did find out what happened to Don.

-Derek Martin is killed by an unseen force; when Colby discovers the body, he tells Thea that pure terror is etched into the poor man’s face.
+Derek Martin is killed by an unseen force, and when Colby discovers the body, he tells Thea that a look of pure terror was etched on the poor man’s face.

-Sue: They can’t show his actual face.
-He can’t do that emotion.
+Sue: They can’t show his actual face because he can’t do that particular emotion.
 He’s useless.

 Sue: Thank God.
 Maybe he can tell us what’s going on.
 I’m completely lost.

-Me: I’m barely following it, and I’ve seen this before (and read the book).
+Me: I’m barely following it myself, and I’ve seen this before and read the book.

 Sue: What?
 Why?
 How?
 Eh?

-They quickly disappear, but not before the Doctor identifies them as embryo Fendahleen, a creature from his own mythology.
-But Sue has other things on her mind:
+They disappear again, but not before the Doctor can identify them as embryo Fendahleen.
+Unfortunately, Sue has other things on her mind.

 Sue: All the men have yellow pens in their pockets.
 The only person who doesn’t have a yellow pen is Thea.
 That must be important.

-In the very next scene, a yellow pen is poking out of Thea’s lab coat pocket.
+In the very next scene, a yellow pen can be seen poking out of Thea’s lab coat pocket.